vikasjain1979/StarShips/README.md

 # NFRs

-•	Device orientation support
+- Device orientation support

-o	Supports both portrait and landscape mode
+  * Supports both portrait and landscape mode

-•	Device Size check
+- Device Size check

-o	Tested on iPhone 8 and iPhone 12
+   * Tested on iPhone 8 and iPhone 12

-o	Have used constraints so should be good on other devices as well
+   * Have used constraints so should be good on other devices as well

-o	Runs on iPad as well
+   * Runs on iPad as well

-•	Supported OS Version
+- Supported OS Version

-o	iOS 13 and above
+   * iOS 13 and above

-•	Accessibility
+- Accessibility

-o	Supports and tested for voiceover accessibility
+   * Supports and tested for voiceover accessibility